howdyband/makerteens/money.md

 If a single teacher held multiple endorsements to cover all the areas of instruction, then to be cost effective, only that single teacher would be needed to run the program.
 However, in order to have students under adult supervision at all times, a para professional would also need to be hired.

 **BUS CONVERSION** (est. $30,000)
 The cost of furnishing a bus with a modern kitchen, bathroom, HVAC, and smart home features can vary widely.
 Adding solar would bring ownership cost down over time.
+A $60,000 sale of the bus would recover initital material costs, and supply materials for a second bus conversion.
+A $60,000 sale of the second bus would recover all the startup costs for tools and workspace, as well as have funds left over to outfit a third bus conversion.
+Thus, with the exception of teaching staff salary, the program is expected to be self-sustaining.

 * $2000 Lumber
 * $3000 Doors, windows, skylights
 * $1000 Sheet metal to cover windows and for roof raise